 How to build a stable block

 When you are building a stable block, you need to take into consideration both the needs of your horses and the needs of yourself as an owner.
 Stable blocks are there for practicality and comfort – getting the design right will make an enormous difference to your everyday life.
 If you take the right approach to designing your stable block, the building process will fall into place.
+Many people start by outlining what they need to consider when building a stable, including space requirements and essential facilities.

 A stable block will be bespoke, so the process will begin with deciding on a design and getting this put down on paper.
 There’s no right or wrong answer as to what it should include – it’s completely up to you.
 Some horse owners know exactly what they want and need from a stable block whereas others need some guidance.
 Either way, it’s always helpful to talk it through with someone who knows what is possible.